hashicorp/terraform-plugin-mux/README.md

 ## Documentation

-Refer to the GoDoc for information about packages, types, functions, and methods has complete information.
+Refer to the GoDoc for information about packages, types, functions, and methods.
 We also have documentation about how to use the module, including use cases and examples, on [terraform.io](https://www.terraform.io/plugin/mux).

 Please[open issues](https://github.com/hashicorp/terraform-plugin-mux/issues/new/choose)
 with requests for additional documentation you would find useful.